awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     will recur throughout the ultralearning principles: that something mentally strenuous provides a greater benefit to learning than something easy.
+Key idea: that something mentally strenuous provides a greater benefit to learning than something easy.

 ## Retrieval